September 12, 2012: Apple introduces the iPhone 5, with a super-slim form factor that makes it the thinnest smartphone in the world.

 Today Apple’s mapping service is vastly improved.
 But at the time, Apple Maps’ shortcomings dominated news reports about the iPhone 5 launch.

-Apple’s first post-Steve iPhone
+Apple’s first post-Steve Jobs iPhone

 The iPhone 5 was the first iPhone released after Steve Jobs died.
-The device was developed and released entirely under the watch of Tim Cook.
+The device was developed and released entirely under the watch of CEO Tim Cook.

 It followed the iPhone 4s, which, rightly or wrongly, drew criticism from some quarters for demonstrating that perhaps innovation was beginning to stall at Apple.
-(Cook was CEO when the iPhone 4s was released, but he only took over as CEO a few weeks before its public debut.)
+(Cook was CEO when the iPhone 4s was released, but he only took over a few weeks before its public debut.)